astraio/api-docs/README.md

 Versioning
 ----------

 API releases are indicated by major and minor version numbers.
 Specifying only the major version number always calls the most recent minor release.
-So, right now,`v0` points to `v0.1`.
+So right now `v0` points to `v0.2`.

 Your client can check the API version programmatically by calling the [`root`](#root) endpoint.